Breast changes in older women

 As the years go by, you might also notice a wider space between your breasts.

 You may also notice that your breasts shrink in size, sometimes by a cup size or more (unless you put on weight, in which case your breasts may get bigger).

 The area around the nipple (the areola) tends to become smaller and may nearly disappear.

 Many of the breast changes that happen as you get older are caused by hormonal changes.

 Declining oestrogen levels at the menopause make breast tissue dehydrated and less elastic, so your breasts lose their once rounded shape and begin to sag.

 On the plus side, you may stop having any of the premenstrual lumps, pain or nipple discharge that you used to have.

 Breast cancer screening

-Screening for breast cancer is currently offered on the NHS to women aged 50 to 70 in England.
+In England, breast cancer screening is currently offered on the NHS to women who are aged from 50 to their 71st birthday.